dimtsagk/dimtsagk/README.md

-## Hi, I'm Dimitris (or Jimmy).👋
+## Hi, I'm Dimitris (or Jimmy)👋

-- 🔭 I’m currently working on Django and JavaScript projects.
+- 🔭 I’m currently working on Python and JavaScript projects.
 - 🌱 I’m currently learning Django and React.
 - 📫 How to reach me: [LinkedIn] https://www.linkedin.com/in/dimitrios-k-tsagkaris/
-- ⚡ Fun fact: I love tech, cars and airplanes.
+- ⚡ Fun facts: I love tech, gaming, cars and airplanes.

 ## Skills